Interaction with Society

 Since the 2000s, the Kuraray Group has established overseas bases and carried out M&A, growing into a global company.
 This means that we must engage with society on a global scale to fulfill our responsibilities.
 Our basic approach involves our bases in each country carrying out social contribution activities that are aligned to their local communities.
 In 2023, we are resuming activities that had been in place prior to the COVID-19 pandemic.
 United by Kuraray’s philosophy of social contribution with society and work, the entire Kuraray Group will work together towards a sustainable world.

 Kuraray Group Policy for Social Contribution Activities

-To fulfill its responsibilities as a member of society, the Kuraray Group shall make vigorous approaches to social contribution activities in accordance with the following policy.
+To fulfill its responsibilities as a member of society, the Kuraray Group shall make vigorous approaches to philanthropic activities in accordance with the following policy.

 Types of Activities

 - Activities that lead to a resolution of social issue